Updated February 26th, 2019

 Cost of the Home

 If you’re taking out a 30-year fixed rate mortgage, you will probably be relieved by the lower monthly payment.
 But for each extra month that you’re paying off your mortgage, you’re accumulating more interest.
-A 15-year fixed rate mortgage will have significantly higher payments, but more of your loan will be paid off each month.
+A 15-year fixed rate mortgage will have significantly higher payments, but more of your loan will be paid off each month and your interest rate will be lower.

 Adjustable-rate loans may also increase the price of the mortgage by increasing the interest rate over time.
 Interest rates may change depending on the adjustment periods of the loan and market conditions.